About me

 3. Writing and speaking

-3. Background
+1. Background

-4. Contact
+3. Contact

-5. Footnotes
+4. Footnotes

-As a business and project developer in the management team at Normod Carbon, I translate complex industrial carbon capture needs into viable port and shipping infrastructure.
+As a strategic 1 business and project developer in the management team at Normod Carbon, I basically translate complex industrial carbon capture needs into viable port and shipping infrastructure.
 My work spans the full development cycle: aggregating emitter volumes, market entry, site prospecting, feasibility modelling, engineering coordination, investor onboarding, and exclusivity negotiations.

-Recent highlights include exclusivity agreements for CO₂ terminals in Denmark (Port of Grenaa) and Sweden, with ongoing projects across Northern Europe.
-The Grenaa terminal alone represents €250 million in planned investment.
+Recent highlights include exclusivity agreements for CO₂ terminals in Denmark (Port of Grenaa, €250 million in planned investment) and Sweden, with ongoing projects across Northern Europe.

 September 2025 press release in EnergyWatch: Normod Carbon signs an exclusive port development agreement for a new CO₂ terminal at the Port of Grenaa, Denmark, requiring investments of about €250 million.